monkeyscage/SuperOwned/eip-money-talks.md

 ### Example 2: Creating ETF baskets of slotmachines
 Bancor introduced a nice idea: Fill a basket with various ERC20 and tokenize the basket into a unique token.
 This ERC introduces the idea of filling the basket with various slotmachines, later tokenized.
 The tokenization may be temporary.
-Ideally you can tokenize any smart contract, if you define it in a standard way, so that any developer can build a standard tokenizer, ready for any Smart Asset, and at the same time the OWNERSHIP is managed at a different level.
+Ideally you can tokenize any smart contract, if you define it in a standard way, so that any developer can build a standard tokenizer, ready for any Smart Asset, and at the same time the OWNERSHIP is managed at a different level, according to the specific needs.

+### Example 3: exchange ring
+We have 10 slot-machines and 10 friends connected into an exchange ring.
+Everyday the ownerships of the slot machine rotate around the ring.
+The Superowner is needed to do the job, while keeping ownership rights available at Owners level.

-### Example 3: A rental paradox
+### Example 4: A rental paradox
 We have 2 Smart Assets.
 They have a value because they are Rental Contracts, and they are renting out a Smart Asset.
 Contract A is renting out Contract B.